biggigauti/cs410-helloWorld/README.md

 This is my hello world program for CS410.

-Included itsthe .java file, .gitignore file, and build.xml file.
+Included is the .java file, .gitignore file, and build.xml file.

 To run this file, connect to the repository and enter "ant run" in your command line.